OleksandrYemolenko/RebateService/README.md

-to run application: `python manage.py runserver 127.0.0.1:8080`
+to run application: `docker-compose up`

-to run a DB: `docker run --name rebate-postgres --expose 5432:5432 -e POSTGRES_PASSWORD=admin -d postgres`
+Now, you can access the API on `127.0.0.1:8000`